 World War II

-In mid-September 1942, the statue was removed to the Syonan Museum (the former Raffles Museum).
-Some later suggested that the Japanese had intentions to melt it for the war effort.
-Although reports showed that the colonnade and flower vases remained intact during the Japanese Occupation, they were not to be found following the surrender of the Japanese.
-However, the statue remained intact, and was reinstalled at Empress Place in July 1946.5
+On 11 September 1942, the statue was removed to the Syonan Museum (formerly Raffles Library and Museum).10 Some later suggested that the Japanese had intended to melt it for the war effort.
+Although reports showed that the colonnade and flower vases remained intact during the Japanese Occupation, they were not to be found following the surrender of the Japanese.11 However, the statue remained intact and was reinstalled at Empress Place in July 1946.12

-In June 1953, during the coronation celebrations of Queen Elizabeth II, the fountains were run again for just this one time.
-However, the colonnades and the flower vases were never replaced.
-Albert Winsemius, an economic advisor to Singapore in the 1960s, was credited for ensuring that the statue remained a symbol of developed Singapore.
-According to then Senior Minister Lee Kuan Yew, the statue would represent a “symbol of public acceptance of the legacy of the British and could have a positive effect” in Singapore’s future development.6
+In June 1953, during the coronation celebrations of Queen Elizabeth II, the fountains were run once again for the occasion.
+However, the colonnades and the flower vases were never replaced.13 Albert Winsemius, an economic adviser to Singapore in the 1960s, was credited for ensuring that the statue remained following independence as a symbol of developed Singapore.
+According to then Senior Minister Lee Kuan Yew, the statue represented a “symbol of public acceptance of the legacy of the British and could have a positive effect” on Singapore’s future development.14

-A plaster cast of the original bronze statue was used to recast a polymarble copy, which was unveiled in 1972 and now stands on the north Boat Quay bank of the Singapore River, marking what is believed to be Raffles’s landing site.
-There is also a life-size marble statue of Raffles at Westminster Abbey in London, posed seated in a thoughtful stance.7
+A plaster cast of the original bronze statue was used to recast a polymarble copy, which was unveiled in 1972.
+This copy stands at the north Boat Quay bank of the Singapore River, marking what is believed to be Raffles’ landing site.
+There is also a life-size marble statue of Raffles at Westminster Abbey in London, posed seated in a thoughtful stance.15